Boots always look great. The big question, though, is do they feel great?

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 Knowing which boots are best for your feet can be a walk in the park if you know the basics.
-Dr. Hild walks us through some pointers on how to choose (and how to rock) boots that are both good looking and good for your foot health.
+Here are some pointers on how to choose — and rock — boots that are both good-looking and good for your foot health.

 - Buy insoles to provide comfort.
 Do this especially if you have neuropathy of diabetes (previously referred to as diabetic neuropathy) and the nerves in your legs and feet are damaged.
 Add a diabetes insole to your boots to relieve pressure.

 - Look for quality materials.
 Rain boots or nonporous materials should be flexible and not hit hard at your ankles, toes and heels.
 Good leather is better and more breathable.
 Avoid cheaper materials that don’t allow your feet to breathe, as this may cause sweating and can invite bacteria and odor issues.

 - Regularly change up your footwear.
 Try to avoid wearing the same boots (or shoes) day in and day out.
 Wearing different shoes for shorter periods of time reduces the targeted impact on your feet, legs, joints and spine.

 - Try to keep your footwear dry.
 If your boots do get wet — after all, it does rain from time to time — allow them to dry thoroughly before re-wearing.
 Wet boots create an ideal environment for bacteria growth.

 If you want to decide which boots are best for your feet and have a specific style in mind, here’s a quick guide that’s a bit more fashion-focused.

 Wearing heels comes with a definite cost.